LucasPG14/Pinball/README.md

 Consists of a 2D Pinball, using Box2D as the main Physics Engine.

 ## Controls
 - Use LEFT ARROW or RIGHT ARROW to move the flippers.
-Above and below move simultaneously
+Above and below move simultaneously.
-- Use DOWN ARROW to kick the ball at the beggining
+- Use DOWN ARROW to kick the ball at the beggining.
-- '+' and '-' keys to control volume
+- '+' and '-' keys to control volume.

 ### Differences
-- Original game uses 2 buttons, we use 4
+- Original game uses 2 buttons, we use 4.
-- Controls are adapted to keyboard
+- Controls are adapted to keyboard.

 ## Debug Keys
-- F1 to see the chains, boxes and circles that handle the collisions
+- F1 to see the chains, boxes and circles that handle the collisions.
-- Mouse joint by clicking LEFT MOUSE BUTTON
+- Mouse joint by clicking LEFT MOUSE BUTTON.

 ## Score
-- Group of 3 triangles lighted = 20 points
+- Group of 3 triangles lighted = 20 points.
-- Enter flippers through side rails (white entrance) = 50 points
+- Enter flippers through side rails (white entrance) = 50 points.
-- Enter flippers through side rails (red entrance) = 100 points
+- Enter flippers through side rails (red entrance) = 100 points.
-- Enter middle or top rails = 50 points
+- Enter middle or top rails = 50 points.
-- Bonus: Complete the word SKY = 500 points
+- Bonus: Complete the word SKY = 500 points.

 ## Developers
 - [Denis Deconinck](https://github.com/Denisdrk6) - Coder & VFX